 Member of folklore ensembles Kralj Zvonimir, Sljeme, Vatroslav Lisinski and Folklore Ensemble Croatia.

 Earned Grade 7 piano certificate with honours and an Advanced Rudiments certificate with distinction.

+Began playing French horn in Grade 9.
 Helped organize Grade 12 band performance trip to Croatia, Slovenia and Italy.

 Played with the Laurier Wind Symphony and served as auxiliary French Horn member of Cambridge Symphony.
 Several strings, percussion and choral compositions were performed at annual composition concerts.
-Learned 12 instruments, including several types of tamburica, recorded own composition with Croatian Radio and TV Orchestra and appointed a music tutor.
+Learned 12 instruments, including several types of tamburica, recorded own composition with Croatian Radio and TV Orchestra and appointed as a music tutor.
 Wrote a full orchestral work that was performed by Laurier’s orchestra.

 2020 completed a double MBA in human resource management at the School of Economics, Zagreb and global management from KEDGE Business School, Bordeaux.